rgommezz/react-native-offline/README.md

 `regexFunctionName`: only for redux-thunk, regular expression for specifying the thunk names you are interested to catch in offline mode.
 Since in ECMAScript 2015, variables and methods can infer the name of an anonymous function from its syntactic position, it's safe to use any sort of function style.
 It defaults to function names that contains the string "fetch", as `fetchUserId`.

 `actionTypes`: array with additional action types to intercept that don't fulfil the RegExp criteria.
-For instance useful for actions that carry along refreshing data, such as `REFRESH_LIST`.
+For instance, it's useful for actions that carry along refreshing data, such as `REFRESH_LIST`.

 ##### Usage
 You should apply the middleware to the store using `applyMiddleware`. **The network middleware should be the first on the chain**, before any other middleware used for handling async actions, such as [redux-thunk](https://github.com/gaearon/redux-thunk), [redux-saga](https://github.com/redux-saga/redux-saga) or [redux-observable](https://github.com/redux-observable/redux-observable).